Beautiful Camping Spots Around The World – The first time Nathan and I traveled around the world was in 2008.

 There is also a specific area for families which offer improved facilities.

 Glamping is a new sensation and is defined by the hybrid of “Glamorous” and “Camping”.

 It offers all the facilities of a hotel in a camping style environment.

 It is a worldwide sensation that has brought camping to a totally new market.

 Glamping sites, or “Glampsites” are springing up all over Europe.

-The standard Brit may only think camping on the continent doesn’t extend as far as the South of France – but Europe really offers a different type of experience compared to camping in the UK.
+The standard Brit may only think camping on the continent doesn’t extend as far as the South of France – but Beautiful Camping Spots Europe really offers a different type of experience compared to camping in the UK.

-For example, there are not many other places where you can camp at over 2,000m above sea level.
+For example, there are not many other places where you can camp at over 2,000 meters above sea level.

 This is available at the summit of Rochers-de-Naye in Switzerland where you can camp or stay in a yurt whilst taking in the stunning views.